winstonbullen/DuoCode/backend/API.md

   - Retrieve a list with information about which lessons the user has completed
   - Response:
     - 200 - successfuly retrieval of completion information
+    - 401 - the user making the request is not authenticated
 - Method `POST`
   - Update the progress of the user by specifying a lesson which has been completed, adding that lesson to the list of lessons the user has completed.